MallforAfrica goes global, Kobo360 and Sokowatch raise VC, France explains its $76M fund

 B2B e-commerce company Sokowatch closed a $2 million seed investment led by 4DX Ventures.
-Others to join the round were Village Global, Lynett Capital, Golden Palm Investments, and Outlierz Ventures.
+Others to join the round were Village Global, Lynett Capital, Golden Palm Investments and Outlierz Ventures.

-The Kenya based company aims to shake up the supply chain market for Africa’s informal retailers.
+The Kenya-based company aims to shake up the supply chain market for Africa’s informal retailers.

-Sokowatch’s platform connects Africa’s informal retail stores directly to local and multi-national suppliers—such as Unilever and Proctor and Gamble—by digitizing orders, delivery, and payments with the aim of reducing costs and increasing profit margins.
+Sokowatch’s platform connects Africa’s informal retail stores directly to local and multi-national suppliers — such as Unilever and Proctor and Gamble — by digitizing orders, delivery and payments with the aim of reducing costs and increasing profit margins.

 “With both manufacturers and the small shops, we’re becoming the connective layer between them, where previously you had multiple layers of middle-men from distributors, sub-distributors, to wholesalers,” Sokowatch founder and CEO Daniel Yu told TechCrunch.

-“The cost of sourcing goods right now…we estimate we’re cutting that cost by about 20 percent [for] these shopkeepers,” he said
+“The cost of sourcing goods right now…we estimate we’re cutting that cost by about 20 percent [for] these shopkeepers,” he said.

 “There are millions of informal stores across Africa’s cities selling hundreds of billions worth of consumer goods every year,” said Yu.

-These stores can use Sokowatch’s app on mobile phones to buy wares directly from large suppliers, arrange for transport, and make payments online.
+These stores can use Sokowatch’s app on mobile phones to buy wares directly from large suppliers, arrange for transport and make payments online.
 “Ordering on SMS or Android gets you free delivery of products to your store, on average, in about two hours,” said Yu.

 Sokowatch generates revenues by earning “a margin on the goods that we’re selling to shopkeepers,” said Yu.
 On the supplier side, they also benefit from “aggregating demand…and getting bulk deals on the products that we distribute.”

 The company recently launched a line of credit product to extend working capital loans to platform clients.
-With the $2 million round, Sokowatch—which currently operates in Kenya and Tanzania—plans to “expand to new markets in East Africa, as well as pilot additional value add services to the shops,” said Yu.
+With the $2 million round, Sokowatch — which currently operates in Kenya and Tanzania — plans to “expand to new markets in East Africa, as well as pilot additional value add services to the shops,” said Yu.

 MallforAfrica and DHL launched MarketPlaceAfrica.com: a global e-commerce site for select African artisans to sell wares to buyers in any of DHL’s 220 delivery countries.